AlgebraicJulia/Dtries.jl/README.md

-# Dtrys.jl: an implementation of directories in Julia
+# Dtries.jl: an implementation of directories in Julia

 ## TODO: